benjaminhuanghuang/react-redux-webpack4-blog/_notes/jwt.md

     - User Id, Username, Email, Image URL
     - Any ACL like: isAdmin, isManager etc.

-- Signature: A String that was generated using #1 + #2 + “a secret” (that only the server knows), using the algorithm mentioned in #1.
+- Signature: A String that was generated using #1 + #2 + "a secret” (that only the server knows), using the algorithm mentioned in #1.

 https://jwt.io can show the content of JWT token